MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-xamarin.md

 * Secure the output directory that contains the Xamarin app.
 Consider using a user-level directory for the output.

-## Enabling Intune app protection polices in your iOS mobile app
+## Enabling Intune app protection policies in your iOS mobile app

 > [!IMPORTANT]
 > Intune regularly releases updates to the Intune App SDK.
 Regularly check the [Intune App SDK Xamarin Bindings](https://github.com/msintuneappsdk/intune-app-sdk-xamarin) for updates and incorporate into your software development release cycle to ensure your apps support the latest App Protection Policy settings.